Liveblogging: Edward Screven State of the Dolphin Keynote

 MySQL is important to Oracle and our customers — it’s part of Oracle’s complete, open, integrated strategy.
 Oracle is making MySQL better TODAY.
 A “come to Oracle OpenWorld pitch (I’ve been, it certainly is a great conference.)

-3 comments on “Liveblogging: Edward Screven State of the Dolphin Keynote”
+3 Responses to “Liveblogging: Edward Screven State of the Dolphin Keynote”